Veronica-B/wikipedia/README.md

 1. Clone or download this repository onto your local machine
 2. Install the node packages in the wiki folder. <br />
  a.
 You can do this by running **`npm i`** on your command line tool.
-3. Cd into the client folder.
-4. Install the node packages in the client folder.

 ## Running the App

 ### To start the react-app,
-1. Cd into the client folder
+1. Cd into the wiki folder
 2. On the command line type **`npm start`**

 ### To start the express server,
+1. Open new terminal tab
-1. Cd into the wiki folder
+2. Cd into the wiki folder
-2. On the command line type **`node server`**
+3. On the command line type **`node server`**

 ## Stopping the App

-### To stop the react-app,
-1. Cd into the client folder
-2. On the command line  hit "control" and "c" at the same time

-The app should be closed after step 2.

 ### To stop the express server,
 1. Cd into the wiki folder